 Prior to 2020, employers were required to submit full H-1B petitions without knowing whether a visa number would be available, given that demand for visa numbers usually outstrips supply.
-In March 2020 (for FY 2021, beginning October 1, 2020), USCIS changed to a registration process for employers that occurs before a full petition is required.
-The purpose of this new process was to reduce the burden on U.S. employers, and the agency, caused by requiring employers to submit complete H-1B petitions and supporting documentation prior to knowing whether a visa number would even be available.
-Each year, USCIS will announce the next registration period, during which a U.S. employer must register electronically for each foreign national for whom the employer intends to file an H-1B petition.
+In March 2020 (for FY 2021, beginning October 1, 2020), USCIS changed to a registration process for employers that occurs before a full petition is required.11 The purpose of this new process was to reduce the burden on U.S. employers, and the agency, caused by requiring employers to submit complete H-1B petitions and supporting documentation prior to knowing whether a visa number would even be available.
+Each year, USCIS will announce the next registration period,12 during which a U.S. employer must register electronically for each foreign national they intend to file an H-1B petition for.13

-Before USCIS required registration, if the cap was hit during the first five business days of the fiscal year, the agency conducted a lottery to determine which employers' petitions for H-1B workers would be processed.
-From FY 2008 to FY 2020, the annual H-1B cap was reached within the first five business days on eight occasions.
+Before USCIS required registration, the agency conducted a lottery to determine which employers' petitions for H-1B workers would be processed if the cap was hit during the first five business days of the fiscal year.14 From FY 2008 to FY 2020, the annual H-1B cap was reached within the first five business days on eight occasions.15